Xunnamius/rejoinder/README.md

 echo.ifVerbose('Some message will NOT appear if beVerbose is false!');
 echo.ifDebug('Some debug message will NOT appear if beVerbose is false!');

-echo.if(somethingistrue, 'I spit only the truth!'.formatAsSuccess()); // also returns false if somethingistrue is false
+echo.if(somethingistrue, 'I spit only the truth!'); // also returns false if somethingistrue is false

 echo.now('all', 'my', 'methods', 'are', 'also', 'variadic!'); // prints "all my methods are also variadic!" echo.if(true, 'even', 'this', 'one :)'); // prints "even this one :)"